IPL 2026 Points Table Today – Live Rankings & NRR

 Final Date31 May 2026

-Bet on IPL 2026 Playoffs – Get Your Online ID Now!
+IPL 2026 Champions Crowned — Plan Ahead for IPL 2027!
 Fast approval · Secure transactions · 24/7 WhatsApp support

-1. Three Teams, 18 Points Each — The Tightest Top-3 in IPL History
+3. Three Teams on 18 Points — The Tightest Top-3 Ever

 ⚙️ IPL 2026 Points System

-The IPL points system is straightforward — but every single point matters as the season reaches its final weeks.
+The IPL points system is straightforward — but every single point mattered as the season went down to the wire.

 Match ResultPoints Awarded